Scorpion9000IQmech/Spotify-Display/README.md

 this is the final, with the space for for all componets to sit securely in the case, and for it to securely close, as well as a heart in which an led will sit to make it glow, the case has multiple things

 <img width="860" height="759" alt="WhatsApp Image 2026-04-22 at 21 19 17" src="https://github.com/user-attachments/assets/f3a72b09-598f-4174-adb6-e3c8639908d0" />

+iM GOING TO PAY FOR THIS ALL MYSELF